syncfusion/blazor-docs/src/charts/chart/chart-annotations.md

 ## Region

-Annotations can be placed either with respect to `Series` or `Chart`.
-By default, it is placed with respect to `Chart`.
+Annotations can be placed either with respect to series or chart using [`Region`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotation.html#Syncfusion_Blazor_Charts_ChartAnnotation_Region) property.
+By default, it is placed with respect to **Chart**.

 {% aspTab template="chart/series/column/region", sourceFiles="region.razor" %}